 Motorola’s flagship Snapdragon 8 first-generation chipset can keep up with all Android phones released this year, and the 50MP primary camera can take great pictures in just the right conditions.
 We hope the Motorola Edge Plus’s 4,800mAh battery will last longer on a single charge, and we hope Motorola’s software upgrade policy lags behind Samsung’s.

 If you can find this flagship at an affordable price, the Motorola Edge Plus could appeal to gamers who love big displays.

 8. OnePlus 10 Pro

 The OnePlus 10 Pro is 2023’s new smartphone that features the same 6.7 1440p LTPO OLED panel and offers factory-level dynamic refresh rates and individual display calibrations from imaging experts at Pixelworks.
-It provides near-perfect color fidelity, comprehensive gamut coverage, and high average brightness for under $900.
+It provides near-perfect colour fidelity, comprehensive gamut coverage, and high average brightness for under $900.

 It depends on the app you’re using.
 For example, most video and game apps support 60Hz, while social media apps, browsers, system interfaces, and other local apps like photo/video albums support 120Hz.
 For video playback, the refresh rate will be either 60Hz or 120Hz, depending on the video frame rate.